Pomoc48/iso-game/README.md

-# Simple mobile game project using the Godot Engine
+# Game project using the Godot Engine
+Simple mobile game with orthogonal camera projection written in C#<br>
 *(Name yet to be decided)*

 ## Gameplay